Belly Dance Burlesque

-Let's be honest, in the Middle East, the history of belly dance has been tainted by association with prostitution for centuries - and still is.
-Over there, belly dance is not considered a respectable profession for a young woman, and performers often keep their job a secret from their neighbours.
+Let's be honest, in the Middle East, the history of belly dance has been closely associated with prostitution, male and female, for centuries - and still is.
+In Egypt and Turkey, belly dance is not considered a respectable profession for a young woman, so much so that performers often keep their job a secret from their neighbours.

 Although belly dance was considered scandalous in its early days in the States, it didn't become as tainted - and ever since, Western belly dancers have been at pains to preserve the reputation of Oriental Dance as a beautiful, sensual but respectable art form, suitable for all ages to enjoy.
 In spite of all those efforts, belly dance is still misunderstood: just ask professional belly dance performers, who have to screen all their calls to protect themselves from cranks, and have to patiently explain that no, they won't do a strip for a bachelor party.